juanfraherrero/get-images-from-mesh-obj/README.md

 --cantStepMovement -> The quantity of movements between angles defined in movement.
 --verbose -> Show info of steps.
 ```

 ## Paraview Installation

 Must have installed Paraview, and use *pvpython* inside bin to run the script.
 This enable python to access paraview API.

+Download Paraview from (link)[https://www.paraview.org/download/]

+*Recommend to add bin folder to PATH* else must use absolute path to pvpython!